rec3141/RedRiverResearch/BirdNET-Pi/README.md

 # University of Manitoba Wetlanders BirdNET-Pi Workshop

 ## Workshop #1
-On 26 September 2024 Dr. Collins led the [UM Wetlanders](https://www.instagram.com/umwetlanders/) in building 8 bird listening boxes using Raspberry Pi's running BirdNET-Pi.
+On 21 September 2024 Dr. Collins led the [UM Wetlanders](https://www.instagram.com/umwetlanders/) in building 8 bird listening boxes using Raspberry Pi's running BirdNET-Pi.
+About 20 people joined!

 We used the tutorial at [pixcams.com](https://pixcams.com/building-a-birdnet-pi-real-time-acoustic-bird-id-station/), with a few alterations.